Grant Seeking - Grant Writing

 Are you seeking funding?
 For a nonprofit, a 501(c)(3) organization, or yourself?
 The Grant Seeking and Philanthropy guides developed by the Christopher Center team will help get you started.

-Valparaiso University is a collaborating collection of the Foundation Center library which gives any individual or nonprofit who visits the Christopher Center free access to the Foundation Directory Online Professional database, the Foundation Grants to Individuals database, and the Philanthropy In/Sight database and books published by the Foundation Center.
+Valparaiso University is a network partner within the Foundation Center's Funding Information Network.
+Network partners provide visitors to the Christopher Center free access to the Foundation Directory Online Professional database, the Foundation Grants to Individuals database, the Philanthropy In/Sight database and books published by the Foundation Center.
 The databases are only available within the Christopher Center during regular hours.
-Make a visit to campus to see all that the Valparaiso University Foundation Center Cooperating Collection has to offer!
+Make a visit to campus to see all that the Valparaiso University Funding Information Network has to offer!

 These pages provide you with suggested places to start your grant seeking research.
 Since research projects, areas of interest, and funding needs vary greatly, there might be additional grant seeking resources that would be useful to you.
 Use these pages as a place to start.
 If more resources are needed, contact Kim Whalen (information to the right) and she can provide you with additional suggestions.